VrsajkovIvan33/ez-gimpy-recognizer/README.md

 3. **Find probable words** - using the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance), find the most probable words that can be found in the *word_collection.txt* file using the calculated letters and their order

 ## Testing ##
-All of the testing is done referencing the *words.txt* file that contains the correct words for every image in the *Dataset* folder.
+All of the testing is done referencing the *correct_words.txt* file that contains the correct words for every image in the *Dataset* folder.
 The data that is being tested should be in the *out.txt* file.

 There are three results of the test: